Reviewing six decades of research into the meaning, development, and benefits of purpose in life

 Indeed, as Viktor Frankl argued — based in part on what he had observed first-hand — experiencing adversity might actually contribute to the development of a purpose in life.

-Download the full research review on purpose in life.
+Download the full research review on the psychology of purpose.